rwaldron/fact/README.md

 # Fact

-### Observable data objects w/ Object.observe
+### Observable data objects w/ Object.observe in 2k

-Uses Updated EventEmitter2 uses `WeakMap` to store all event data, preventing instance pollution. `Object.observe`
+Includes an updated EventEmitter2 that uses a `WeakMap` to store all event data, preventing instance pollution.
+Instance data mutation is monitored via`Object.observe`.

 ## Getting Started
 `Object.observe` is still in spec development and subject to change.
 Thankfully, Rafael Weinstein (one of the authors) has made a special build of v8 available as well as a built Chromium to try it out: